Optimum (brand): Interactive Optimum (iO)

 In late 2001, Interactive Optimum (iO Digital Cable Service) combined "telephone, Internet, entertainment" with "60 channels of digital music and 20 channels of topics like antique car collecting, vegetarian cooking or wedding planning'.
 The New York Times described other cable companies in 2002 as having offered "merely a way of improving television reception".
 By 2004, there were 15 competitors, but the entire subscribing customer base for what others called "Interactive TV" was described as "still rare".
 Advertising Age reported that "several high-profile ventures that had their plug pulled for troublesome economic or technological reasons".

 Even so, by "playing catch-up" iO and the rest of the company's offerings increased customer count from 689,000 (2004) to over 3 million (2016).

 Altice USA

 Altice bought Cablevision, the Optimum brand included, for $17.7 billion in June 2016.
 Cablevision was combined with Suddenlink Communications to create Altice USA, the fourth largest operator in the United States.

 On March 1, 2021, Altice USA announced that it would acquire Morris Broadband in North Carolina for $310 million which was later closed on April 6, 2021.
 Altice later announced that Morris Broadband would be rebranded into the Optimum name, making it the first time since 2011 when under its predecessor, Cablevision, in which Optimum had systems outside of the New York area.

 In April 2022, Altice USA announced that SuddenLink was to be rebranded into Optimum.
 Because of this, Optimum will automatically expand its footprint to eleven additional states, in addition to expanding in North Carolina with its previous acquisition with Morris Broadband.
 The rebranding was later completed by August 1, 2022.

+On November 6, 2025, Altice USA announced that it would change its corporate name to Optimum Communications effective November 19, unifying it with its service brand.